Celebrating Family Traditions

 1976 – The small event was transformed into the beginning of a St. Louis tradition by Don Sarno and Henry Fett, whose passion and hard work set the stage for the Race to come.

 1977 – Sarno and Fett partnered with the whimsical Mississippi River Balloon Transit Company – four enthusiastic young balloon pilots and partners: John Marlow, Dan Schettler, John Schaumburg and Ted Staley – who took over the Race from Don and Henry – and have continued on to grow this beloved tradition and keep it a free event for the St. Louis community.

-“When we started 40 years ago, only one of us had ever seen a hot-air balloon,” says Marlow, the group’s president and president of the Great Forest Park Balloon Race, Inc. “We didn’t know we needed a license or insurance.
+“When we started 47 years ago, only one of us had ever seen a hot-air balloon,” says Great Forest Park Balloon Race Partner, John Marlow.
+“We didn’t know we needed a license or insurance.
 We bought an old, used balloon much worse than buying an old, used car, and thought we’d just jump in and fly away.”

 And fly away they did.
-Not only do the “fab four” continue to coordinate, organize and run this colossal event, but three of the four boast at least one Great Forest Park Balloon Race victory.
+Not only do the “Fab Four” (as Marlow, Schettler, Schaumburg and Staley were later dubbed) continue to coordinate, organize and run this colossal event, but three of the four boast at least one Great Forest Park Balloon Race victory.
 “John Schaumburg missed winning by just two feet in 1983,” reminisces Schettler.
 “And we never let him forget it,” Staley adds.

-In 2014, the Race will be held on Central Field, near the Jewel Box, in Forest Park.
+In 2017, the Race was held on Art Hill, in Forest Park.

 The Great Forest Park Balloon Race was honored as a Local Legacy — a local event that has grown to be of great significance in the community.
 The honor came by selection of Congressman Richard Gephardt who chose The Great Forest Park Balloon Race to represent St. Louis and the state of Missouri.